Category: Articles

 If you have an iPhone, go to Settings > Fishing Chaos > Photos, and make sure All Photos is checked off.

-These settings may vary slightly, depending on what iOS or Android version you are running, but they should be similar.
+Please note that these settings may vary depending on what Android phone you are running, but they should be similar.

 If you have any questions, please reach out.
 Thanks!